Alan Weninger Arborist for Patterson Gardens, USask

 Vanessa Young Instructor and Gardening at USask Coordinator

-Vanessa Young is part of the team that makes the Gardening at USask Programs outreach education programs successful.
+Vanessa Young is the leader of the Gardening at USask outreach education programming.
 With degrees in Science and in Education and background in business and communications, she is well suited for her position.
-In addition to her outreach education work and non-credit teaching, she also teaches for the U of S Prairie Horticulture Certificate Program and manages various agronomy professional development programs.
-In her spare time Vanessa also freelance development work, hort therapy and attempts to manage a very messy house under nearly constant construction.
+In addition to her outreach teaching with Gardening at USask, she also teaches for the Prairie Horticulture Certificate Program and manages various agronomy professional development programs.
+In her spare time, Vanessa also does freelance curriculum development work, practices hort therapy, and attempts to manage three teenagers and three dogs.
+Besides her utter obsession with mulch, she also enjoys hands-on building projects that wildly exceed her actual skill set.

 William Hrycan Landscape Architect, Crosby Hanna and Associates